 Chip Williams has been litigating public entity cases in Southern West Virginia for over twenty-two years.
 During his career, Mr. Williams has conducted over thirty trials in both State and Federal Court.

-Mr. Williams attended West Virginia University earning his B.S. in Accounting in 1996.
+Chip was born and raised in Beckley, West Virginia.
+He attended West Virginia University earning his B.S. in Accounting in 1996.
 He continued his education at the West Virginia University College of Law and earned his J.D. in 1999.
-While at West Virginia University, Mr. Williams was a cum laude graduate of the College of Business in Economics.
-He also served as the Summit (equivalent of president) of Mountain Honorary (West Virginia University’s ranking honorary); the Treasurer for the student body, and the president of the Christian Student Fellowship.
+While at West Virginia University, Mr. Williams was a cum laude graduate of the College of Business & Economics.
+He also served as the Summit (equivalent of president) of Mountain Honorary (WVU’s ranking honorary).

 Year Joined Organization: